 Who can adopt?

-We need people who have the health and energy to support a child through to adulthood and beyond, and who have the motivation to persevere through difficult times.
+What we’re really looking for is people who have the health and energy to support a child through to adulthood and beyond, and who have the motivation to persevere through difficult times.

-|Discover how you can adopt through us if you're single|
+Discover how you can adopt through us if you're single

 For more information about who can adopt, read our Adoption FAQs page.

 If you are interested in adopting and live in the areas where we work, we'd love to hear from you.

 Coram works across the whole of London as well as in surrounding areas.
 Find out if we cover your area:

 Want to know more about adopting with Coram?
 Come along to one of our information events and meet our friendly adoption team.